Mortec/SurfaceProjection/README.md

 ## to do :
-*  refactoring of surface object to send all the computation to the graphic card
-*  on the fly evaluation of the oneliner formula in a fragment shader
 *  svg to gcode translation
 *  gcode ui :
     *    begin / end / pen up / pen down commands